Costa Rican Sea Turtles

 WORKING ON A BOAT

-When available, you may have the option of assisting current research being conducted by a partner of The Leatherback Trust near the fishing village of El Jobo, this as part of an optional recreational excursion.
-There is a risk of sprains, strains, or breaks from stepping in and out of the boat, or during adverse sea conditions.
+Participants will travel by boat to research sea turtles at Bahía Matapalito.
+There is a risk of sprains, strains, or breaks from stepping in and out of the boat or during adverse sea conditions.
 Hazards may result from falling overboard.
 Some volunteers may get seasick; please bring seasickness medication as a precaution.
-Boarding and stepping out of watercraft and/or sitting onboard when the sea is choppy may cause problems for those with mobility or spinal conditions.
-These volunteers should consider participation in this optional excursion.
-In addition, volunteers with back, knee, and hip problems, or pregnant women, may face difficulties or discomfort not only when they step on board and leave the boat, but also during navigation under choppy sea conditions.
-Life jackets and appropriate footwear must be worn at all times while on deck and the vessel is underway.
+Boarding and stepping out of watercraft and/or sitting on board when the sea is choppy may cause problems for those with mobility or spinal conditions.
+In addition, volunteers with back, knee, and hip problems, or pregnant women, may face difficulties or discomfort not only when they step on board and leave the boat but also during navigation under choppy sea conditions.
+Life jackets must be worn at all times while the vessel is underway.

 SLEEP DEPRIVATION

-We will work for about 6 hours each night and a few hours each day, which interrupts regular sleep patterns.
-Sharing quarters with many other people and sleeping during daylight hours may also impair sleeping.
+We will work about six hours each night and a few hours each day, interrupting regular sleep patterns.
+Sharing quarters with many other people and sleeping during daylight hours may also impair sleep.
 Earplugs and eye masks may help.
-Also, your hard work will tire you out, which will greatly help with falling asleep in these conditions.
+Also, your hard work will tire you out, which will greatly help you fall asleep in these conditions.

 DISEASE